derrickCos/darkflow/README.md

 Read more about YOLO (in darknet) and download weight files [here](http://pjreddie.com/darknet/yolo/).
 In case the weight file cannot be found, I uploaded some of mine [here](https://drive.google.com/drive/folders/0B1tW_VtY7onidEwyQ2FtQVplWEU), which include `yolo-full` and `yolo-tiny` of v1.0, `tiny-yolo-v1.1` of v1.1 and `yolo`, `tiny-yolo-voc` of v2.

+The converted .pb and .meta files to be used with --pbLoad and --metaLoad can be found in `T:\Working\DCosmas\darkflow-master\built-graph`

 See demo below or see on [this imgur](http://i.imgur.com/EyZZKAA.gif)